Housing Terms and What They Mean

 -

-The geographic are from which a project owner could reasonably expect to draw applicants.
+The geographic area from which a project owner could reasonably expect to draw applicants.

 - Market Value